Profile

 Backend-Agnostic Fullstack

 Fullstack roles where no single backend ecosystem dominates the requirement set.
 Postings emphasize databases, cloud platforms, observability, and general architecture alongside frontend skills.
-Common at architect-level hires and in polyglot environments mixing Go, Ruby, PHP, and Node.js services across the same product.
+Common at architect-level hires and in multi-language environments mixing Go, Ruby, PHP, and Node.js services across the same product.

 Polyglot Web ProductsArchitecture-Led FullstackCloud-Native AppsMulti-Stack Platforms